pbastowski/angular2-now/README.md

-## Angular 2.0 component syntax using Angular 1.x and Babel with Meteor
+## Angular 2.0 component syntax using Angular 1.x and Babel

-I was really curious if I could use the Angular 2 @ Component syntax in Angular 1, by using Babel.
-Apparently I can, and it is not too difficult either.
-Ok, so it's not Angular 2, but it looks like it.
-Anyway, it's a work in progress.
-So, have a look, play around with it and let me know what you think.
+This library and Meteor package will allow you to continue using Angular 1.3 or higher, while giving you the opportunity to start coding your directives (components) using Angular 2 @Component syntax.
+You get to keep your investment in Angular 1.x while preparing for Angular 2.

+If either of the statements below applies to you, then you need angular2-now:

+- You are about to start a new development in Angular 1.x and are thinking about migrating to Angular 2, when if finally arrives.

+- You just like the Angular 2 component annotations for creating directives, but don't care much for the rest of Angular 2 at this stage.

-You are also welcome to contribute to this project.
+You are welcome to contribute to this project.

 ### Can I use this outside of Meteor?
 Sure.
-This example is coded for Meteor, however, you can just as easily use this library in any other workflow that can run Babel.
+The example code is for Meteor, however, you can just as easily use this library in any other workflow that can run Babel.
 All the work is done by the ES6 decorator functions in angular2-now.es6.js.
-Just include that library in your code and expose/import them where you want to use them as decorators.
+Just include that library in your code and expose/import them where you want to use the @ decorators.

 ### Installation